oliverroick/bauhaus/notes.md

 7. Explode the lines into their segments.
 8. Create a smaller buffer for the selected cities.
 9. For each line segment, check whether both ending nodes are inside one of the buffer polygons; if not remove the segment from the dataset.

+## 2017-08-26

+### Data preparation

+I downloaded OpenStreetMap data from [Geofrabik's Data Extracts](http://download.geofabrik.de/index.html) for five federal states in Germany:

+- Mecklenburg-Vorpommern
+- Berlin/Brandenburg
+- Sachsen-Anhalt
+- Sachsen
+- Thüringen

+For each federal state, I extracted all roads  where `fclass=motorway` from `gis.osm_roads_free_1` and all places where `population>29999` from `gis.osm_places_free_1`.
+I then merged all five datasets for both roads and places into one dataset respectively and exported the result to GeoJSON.

 ## Next